From It Follows (2014) to The Cabinet of Dr Caligari (1920), here are 16 movies like Us for a horror movie night.

 Doppelgangers, trauma, and secret enemies everywhere.
 Jordan Peele’s 2019 film Us infused new life into classic horror tropes.
+Made after his directorial debut Get Out (2017), it once again reimagines horror tropes to showcase the perspective of African-Americans.
+A well made horror film doesn’t need jump scares to frighten viewers.
+And Us if proof.
 Told over the course of a single day and night, the film is a tale of duality where everyone has a shadowy other self.
 These other selves are known as the Tethered.
 When they surface, the protagonist Adelaide and her family must face their own doubles if they are to make it out alive.
 Jordan Peele not only creates a genuinely terrifying and subversive flick, he also weaves social commentary about race, class, capitalism and modern-day America.
 The clever inferences, slick and gory action as well as an ambiguous ending contributed to the film’s popularity.

 If you enjoyed watching Us as much as we did, keep reading to find out what else to watch now that Halloween is drawing nearer.
-Here are twelve films like Us that we think you’ll love (but keep those lights on!).
+Here are 16 similar movies like Us we think you’ll love (but keep those lights on!).

 1. The Cabinet of Dr Caligari (1920)